QuantEcon/python-lecture-sandpit.myst/lectures/laffer_adaptive.md

 ## Limiting Values of Inflation Rate

-We can compute the two prospective limiting values for $\bar \pi$ by studying the steady-state Laffer curve.
+As in our earlier lecture XXXX, we can compute the two prospective limiting values for $\bar \pi$ by studying the steady-state Laffer curve.

 Thus, in a  **steady state**